IABTechLab/uid2docs/api/v2/endpoints/post-token-generate.md

 >NOTE: The responses will be encrypted only if the HTTP status code is 200.
 Otherwise, the response will not be encrypted.

-The successful decrypted response returns the user's advertising and refresh tokens for the specified email address, phone number, or the respective hash.
+A successful decrypted response returns the user's advertising and refresh tokens for the specified email address, phone number, or the respective hash.

 ```json
 {